 If your body does not cycle well you will need professional help, but don`t just go where everyone goes, just because.
 Think before choosing a practitioner.
 Run from a doctor that gives you immuno-suppressants, painkillers, or anti-inflammatories.
 Go to a doctor that can tell you WHY you have a problem with low immune system.
 Don’t be afraid of inflammation, because strong immune system needs it.

 So instead of avoiding saturated fats remember that a pro-inflammatory phase is a natural part of your immune cycle.
 It is the inflammation that fights bugs, and removes waste.
 Do not get fooled by low fat promises of health.
 Low fat diets may make you lose weight but they won’t make you immune system any more responsive.
 It may be strange to learn, but foods that boost immune system include fats, especially saturated fats.
-For immune system tools please visit Our STORE
+To learn how to build a strong immune system from the ground up, refer to the great book on the subject “Ousting Sniffles“.
+For other tools please visit Our STORE